Actindo-AG/Documentation/DatabaseAndReporting/Integration/03_ManageInfluxDBTimeSeries.md

     The editing toolbar is displayed.

 2. Click the [DELETE] button in the editing toolbar.
+    The *Deleted InfluxDB time series XXXX* window is displayed.
+The number indicates the identifier of the deleted InfluxDB time series as displayed in the *ID* column.
 The deleted InfluxDB time series is removed from the list of InfluxDB time series.

-[comment]: <> (Prozedur aus Queries.
-Sollte es hier auch so was sein?
-The *Deleted InfluxDB time series xxxx* window is displayed.
-The number indicates the identifier of the deleted InfluxDB time series as displayed in the *ID* column.
-The deleted InfluxDB time series is removed from the list of InfluxDB time series.)
+[comment]: <> (Julian: Wie besprochen, bitte Screenshot einbauen, ziehen und zukommen lassen.)